davidpots/playsongnotes/_songs/[Johnny Cash] Sunday Morning Coming Down.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/cEUgFGKD8x8" frameborder="0" allowfullscreen></iframe>

+## Printable PDF lesson

+If you'd like a copy of my nicely formatted PDF print-out of these notes, let me know!
+Send an email to play.songnotes@gmail.com and I'll respond with the PDF.

 ## Capo notes

 To play along with Kris Kristofferson's version, use a capo on the 2nd fret.
 To play along with Johnny Cash's version, use a capo on the 1st fret.
 In my video lesson, I don't use a capo.
 It's up to you!